Haraldson/Luxabar/readme.md

 }
 ```

 By now you should be all set to run `npm run bundle`.
-Provided everything works, you now have an app waiting for you!
+Provided everything works, you now have an app waiting for you in your repo directory!